From our Free Quilt Block Patterns Library

 Several common abbreviations are used in this Crow's Foot tutorial:

 HSTs can get a bit lumpy.
-You may want to try out my favorite pressing technique.
+You may want to try out my favorite pressing technique to bend them to your will!

 It's simple.
 It's quick.